LeaKatharinaSauer/R_shiny_HDI_data/README.md

 ## Future Improvements

 - Add more customization options for the plots (e.g., themes, font sizes).
-- Provide additional filters for dataset selection (e.g., by region or income group).
 - Implement downloadable reports based on user-selected data and visualizations.

 ## Contribution